 Suggestions

-Remove or significantly condense the 'What is Yellow Network?' section - Claude doesn't need explanations of what state channels or chain abstraction are
+Remove or significantly trim the 'What is Yellow Network?' section and architecture diagram - Claude doesn't need conceptual background; focus on what's unique to implementation

 | Dimension | Reasoning | Score |